 Cratons are composed of very old crustal rocks.
 Evidence for continental crust 4 billion years old has been found in Canada.
-Cratons are very stable.
-Cratons may contain rocks which have remained undeformed since the Archean era (3.9-2.5 billion years ago).
+Cratons are very stable and may be composed of rocks which have remained undeformed since the Archean era (3.9-2.5 billion years ago).
 On the other hand, the margins of these stable cratons have been affected by multiple orogenic episodes.
-How can we explain the extraordinary resistance and stability of the cratons?
+How can we explain the extraordinary resistance and stability of cratons?

-The continental lithosphere is light and cannot be subducted.
-On the contrary, rocks of the oceanic crust are constantly being recycled in the mantle.
+The continental lithosphere is light and cannot easily be recycled into the mantle by subduction.
+On the other hand, rocks of the oceanic crust are constantly being recycled in the mantle.
 Hence, the rocks beneath the ocean floor are less than 200 million years old whereas those of the continental crust can be billions of years old.
 But how have cratonic rocks resisted tectonic deformation for so long?
 The answer probably lies in the nature of the lithosphere beneath the cratons.
 Cratons are characterized by a particularly thick lithosphere with a rigid lithospheric mantle that acts like a bumper and prevent cratons from being crushed during collisions.
 The thick and rigid lithospheric mantle beneath cratons is referred to as the cratonic keel.
 There is much speculation concerning its structure and composition.
 The low geothermal gradient beneath cratons suggests that cratonic keels are colder than the surrounding mantle rocks.
-If their composition was the same as the mantle material around, they would tend to sink because of their lower temperature, hence their greater density.
-One hypothesis suggests that cratonic keels are composed of a material that is less dense than the mantle around.
+If their composition was the same as the mantle material around them, they would tend to sink because of their lower temperature and the resulting greater density.
+One hypothesis suggests that cratonic keels are composed of a material that is less dense than the surrounding mantle.
 Evidence supporting this hypothesis comes from a rock called kimberlite.
-This rock is formed during a violent volcanic eruption which brings material lying deep in the lithosphere up to the surface.
+This rock is formed during a violent volcanic eruption bringing material lying deep within the lithosphere up to the surface.
 These kimberlites are found within cratons and contain fragments of the cratonic keel (together with diamonds).
 The composition of these fragments is that of a peridotite.
-The rock is similar to "standard" mantle peridotite except it contains less iron and less garnet and consequently has a relatively lower density.
+The rock is similar to "standard" mantle peridotite except it contains less iron and less garnet, and consequently has a relatively lower density.